DanWahlin/AspNetCorePostgreSQLDockerApp/README.md

 # ASP.NET Core with PostgreSQL and Docker Demo

 Application demo designed to show how ASP.NET Core and PostgreSQL can be run in Docker containers.
 The app uses Entity Framework to create a simple database that stores Docker commands and examples.

-##To run the app with Docker Containers:
+It also shows how Angular can be integrated with Web API to display customer information.

-###Running the App with Docker Compose
+### Running the App with Docker Compose

-1. Install `Docker for Mac` or `Docker for Windows` (or Docker Toolbox: http://docker.com/toolbox if you have to)
+1. Install `Docker Desktop for Mac` or `Docker Desktop for Windows`.

 1. Navigate to the `AspNetCorePostgreSQLDockerApp` subfolder in a console window.

-1. Open the `Client` folder and run the following commands at the root of the folder (requires Node.js):
+1. Open the `Client` folder in a terminal window and run the following commands at the root of the folder (requires Node.js):

     - `npm install`
     - `npm install -g @angular/cli`
     - `ng build`

-1. Open a separate command prompt window.
+1. Move back up a level to the `AspNetCorePostgreSQLDockerApp` in the terminal window:

-3. Run `docker-compose build`
+    - Run `docker-compose build`

-4. Run `docker-compose up`
+    - Run `docker-compose up`

-1. Navigate to http://localhost:5000 (http://192.168.99.100:5000 if using Docker Toolbox) in your browser to view the site.
+1. Navigate to http://localhost:5000 in your browser to view the site.